MicrosoftDocs/power-platform/power-platform/alm/environment-strategy-alm.md

 least one test environment that's separate from your development and production environments.
 When you have a separate test environment, you can perform end-to-end validation that includes solution deployment and application testing.
-Some organizations might also need additional environments for user acceptance testing (UAT), systems integration testing (SIT), and training.
+Some organizations might also need more environments for user acceptance testing (UAT), systems integration testing (SIT), and training.

 Separate development environments can be helpful to help isolate changes from